Paul Lazarsfeld

-Paul Felix Lazarsfeld (February 13, 1901 – August 30, 1976) was an Austrian-American sociologist.
+Paul Felix Lazarsfeld (February 13, 1901 – August 30, 1976) was an Austrian-American sociologist and mathematician.
 The founder of Columbia University's Bureau of Applied Social Research, he exerted influence over the techniques and the organization of social research.
 "It is not so much that he was an American sociologist," one colleague said of him after his death, "as it was that he determined what American sociology would be."
 Lazarsfeld said that his goal was "to produce Paul Lazarsfelds".
-The two main accomplishments he is associated with can be analyzed within two lenses of analysis: research institutes, methodology, as well as his research content itself.
 He was a founding figure in 20th-century empirical sociology.

 Early life

 Lazarsfeld was born to Jewish parents in Vienna: his mother was the Adlerian therapist Sophie Lazarsfeld, and his father Robert was a lawyer.
 He attended the University of Vienna, eventually receiving a doctorate in mathematics (his doctoral dissertation dealt with mathematical aspects of Einstein's gravitational theory) in 1925.
 In the 1920s, he moved in the same circles as the Vienna Circle of philosophers, including Otto Neurath and Rudolf Carnap, and served as a "socialist activist".
 He came to sociology through his expertise in mathematics and quantitative methods, participating in several early quantitative studies, including what was possibly the first scientific survey of radio listeners, in 1930–1931.
 In 1926 he married the sociologist Marie Jahoda.
-Together with Hans Zeisel they wrote a now-classical study of the social impact of unemployment on a small community: Die Arbeitslosen von Marienthal (1932; English eds.
-1971).
+Together with Hans Zeisel they wrote a now-classical study of the social impact of unemployment on a small community: Die Arbeitslosen von Marienthal (1932; English: The sociography of an unemployed community, 1971).